*Updated 3/23/2018* *For more thoughts related to this topic, check out this, this, and this post.*

 This is more of a personal preference, but I can't read books where animals die, especially cats.
 I just can't do it.
 When I see a pet in a book, particularly a thriller or horror novel, I wince because it's highly likely it'll take a bad turn and I'll have to stop reading.
 If the only logical conclusion of your book includes a pet's death, maybe please don't include the pet?
 It'll save me a lot of trauma.
 Kthx.

-I'm sorry.
-I can't understand a thing you're saying in that gigantic fantasy novel of yours, because it's all in a different language.
-Obviously, language is a huge part of worldbuilding, and it's not always going to match what we see as "normal."
-But if you're going to write entire poems in fictional languages, give weird names to ordinary jobs, and name all your characters "Menebopotra" and "Unlielf" or whatever, I'm out.
-You're just being ridiculous at this point.
+This especially applies, I think, to language.
+Obviously language is a huge part of any culture, and it's not always going to match what the reader sees as "normal."
+(Especially if the fantasy world is based off of a culture different from the reader's own.)
+But if you're going to write entire poems in fictional languages, give ordinary jobs strange appellations, and name all your characters "Menebopotra" and "Unlielf" or whatever, I'm out.
+You're just being ridiculous.

-Okay, so this isn't always a problem, but seriously, does the amount of books with writer protagonists in existence really reflect the number of people in the world who write?
+Seriously, does the amount of books with writer protagonists in existence really reflect the number of people in the world who write?
 I don't think so.
+So try to move a little further away from your own life, plzandthankyou.

 What tropes do you hate?